anikaarevalo/3rd-indl-proj-mole-detection/README.md

 II. **Keras Callbacks** while compiling the model during training phase ; and

 III.
-(Models run locally in the browser, meaning that the user’s data never leaves their computer.)
+(Models run locally in the browser, meaning that the user’s data never leaves their device.)

 ## Installation